davv13/Image-Detection/README.md

 ### Running Inference

 1. **Prepare the Model**
-Ensure your trained model is saved in `.h5` format.
+Ensure your trained model is saved in `.keras` format.

 2. **Configure Inference Script**
 In `inference.py`, set the paths for the model, input image, and output destination.